ForomePlatform/anfisa/doc/dev/rest/export.rst

 Description
 -----------
 The request creates exported Excel file for selected variants.

-Selection should be of limited size: **not more than 300 variants**.
+The count of records in the reports is limited.
+See :doc:`csv_export` for details of this limitation.

 Selection is defined by: